AndriyKhavro/TicTacToe/README.md

 ### Tic tac toe using Minimax algorithm

 ### How to run
-You need latest .NET 8 installed.
+You need .NET 8 installed.
 ```csharp
 dotnet run
 ```